awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 The following are prerequisites for using Management Agent:
 + An Amazon RDS DB instance running Oracle version 12\.1\.0\.2 or 11\.2\.0\.4\.
-+ At least 3\.3 GB of storage space for OEM 13c2\.
++ At least 3\.3 GiB of storage space for OEM 13c2\.
-+ At least 3 GB of storage space for OEM 13c1\.
++ At least 3 GiB of storage space for OEM 13c1\.
-+ At least 2 GB of storage space for OEM 12c\.
++ At least 2 GiB of storage space for OEM 12c\.
 + An Oracle Management Service \(OMS\), configured to connect to your Amazon RDS DB instance\.
   + For OMS 13c2 with Oracle patch 25163555 applied, use OEM Agent 13\.2\.0\.0\.v2 or later\.